 You will also want to make sure that you use the Sort Order functionality in System Settings → Master Definitions → Event Custom Attributes to sort the questions in the order that you want them to appear.
 Use the drag-and-drop capability to position the questions in the right order and then click the Save Sort button to commit your changes.

-- Based on affirmative response to the initial question, you may set a general Calendar (Requirement) with an associated notification policy to one or more users (e.g., Review Calendar Request).
-OR
+- Based on an affirmative response to the initial question, you may set a general Calendar (Requirement) with an associated notification policy to one or more users (e.g., Review Calendar Request).

-- Based on the calendar selected from the discrete options list, you may set a separate Calendar (Requirement) with notification policy going to a different user or users based on which calendar was selected by the requestor.
+- Based on the calendar selected from the discrete options list, you may set a separate Calendar (Requirement) with notification policy going to one or more other users based on which calendar was selected by the requestor.

-You may build calendar requirements in 25Live Pro now as well.
-You will build these new requirements in the System Settings → Master Definitions → Events → Requirements → Calendar section of 25Live Pro.
+You may build calendar requirements in 25Live now as well.
+You will build these new requirements in the System Settings → Master Definitions → Events → Requirements → Calendar section of 25Live.

 Once you have created the corresponding requirements, you use the Show button to open the Notification Policy to set up a notification task for a user or a group of users for each calendar requirement that you create.